-The Helium Network Proof of Coverage (PoC) algorithm is due to be updated by October 18th, 2021.
-This upcoming PoC system is known as PoCv11 and is a significant upgrade to the Helium blockchain.
-The implementation of this upgrade will have implications for Helium miners that are used with external antennas.
+The Nova Labs (Helium Network) Proof of Coverage (PoC) algorithm is due to be updated by October 18th, 2021.
+This upcoming PoC system is known as PoCv11 and is a significant upgrade to the Helium blockchain(HNT).
+The implementation of this upgrade will have implications for Nova's Helium miners that are used with external antennas.
 In this short article, we will explain what Pocv11 is and how it can affect the use of an external Helium antenna.

-PoCv11 is an update to the Helium Network proof of coverage algorithm that is used by the Helium blockchain.
-Proof of coverage is at the core of how a decentralized network like Helium is able to work in a compliant manner.
-PoCv11 adds additional regulatory and configuration data for utilization by the Helium blockchain, providing the Helium network with governance and accountability to national communications regulators like the FCC.
+PoCv11 is an update to the Nova (Helium) Network proof of coverage algorithm that is used by the Nova's Helium blockchain.
+Proof of coverage is at the core of how a decentralized network like Nova is able to work in a compliant manner.
+PoCv11 adds additional regulatory and configuration data for utilization by the Nova's Helium blockchain, providing the Nova Network with governance and accountability to national communications regulators like the FCC.

 The location and gain of your antenna and hotspot will count!

-It is essential that Helium hotspot owners familiarize themselves with the requirements of PoCv11 as failure to take action may adversely affect PoC activity and HNT rewards.
+It is essential that Nova hotspot owners familiarize themselves with the requirements of PoCv11 as failure to take action may adversely affect PoC activity and HNT rewards.
 You will need to:

 - There is also the potential for the antenna elevation to be disclosed in the future.
-All updates can be completed via the Helium Network smartphone app.
+All updates can be completed via the Nova Labs' smartphone app.